Property Tax Assessed Value vs Market Value Difference Explained

 What Is the Difference Between Assessed Value and Market Value?

-The main difference between market value and assessed value is that market value reflects the potential selling price of your property based on current trends, comparable recent sales, and the property’s condition, whereas assessed value is a valuation set by the local government, often a percentage of the market value.
+The main difference between market value and assessed value is that market value of a property reflects the potential selling price based on current trends, recent sales of comparable properties, and the property’s condition, whereas assessed value is a valuation set by the local government, often a percentage of the market value.

 It’s crucial to understand these differences as they have distinct financial implications: